remix-run/react-router/docs/guides/migrating-5-to-6.md

 }
 ```

+This step is optional of course, but it's really nice for small to medium sized
+apps that don't have thousands of routes.

 Notice how `<Route>` elements nest naturally inside a `<Routes>` element.
 Nested
 routes build their path by adding to the parent route's path.
 We didn't need a
-trailing `*` on `<Route path="users">` because when the routes are defined in
+trailing `*` on `<Route path="users">` this time because when the routes are
-one spot the router is able to see all your nested routes.
+defined in one spot the router is able to see all your nested routes.
+You'll
+only need the trailing `*` when there is another `<Routes>` somewhere in that
+route's descendant tree.
+In that case, the descendant `<Routes>` will match on
+the portion of the pathname that remains (see the previous example for what this
+looks like in practice).

 When using a nested config, routes with `children` should render an `<Outlet>`
 in order to render their child routes.
 This makes it easy to render layouts with